Galil338/fract/README.md

 ## Build tips

 * Before starting, check if the PCBs are warped, and bend them to be perfectly flat before soldering.
 * Solder the diodes first.
-Make sure they are oriented correctly!
+Make sure they are oriented correctly, cathode on the side with the line!
 Once the keyswitches are soldered in, you won't be able to get to them anymore.
 * Make sure the dev board is placed **components side up**.
 The pinout labels printed on the PCB should align with those printed on the dev board.
 * Use tape to hold the battery connector, reset button, and power switch in place.
 Solder just one leg of each of these components, make sure they are aligned correctly, and then solder the other legs.
 * Don't plug in the battery until you're done soldering everything!
 Use tape to secure the battery and its wires.

+## KiCad project notes

+The top plate was generated with the [Horizon Board Producer KiCad plugin](https://github.com/skarrmann/horizon#kicad-project-notes).

 ## Revision history